yohplala/oups/docs/source/parquetset.rst

 This keyword specifies the maximum number allowed of `incomplete` row groups.
 An `incomplete` row group is one that does not quite reach ``max_row_group_size`` yet (some approximations of this target are managed within the code).
 By using this parameter, you allow a `buffer` of trailing `incomplete` row groups.
 Hence, new data is not systematically merged to existing one, but only appended as new row groups.
 The interest is that an `appending` operation is faster than `merging` with existing row groups, and for adding only few more rows, `merging` seems like a heavy, unjustified operation.
-Beware however that if used jointly with ``duplicates_on``, and if new data overlaps with existing data, overlapping groups are merged together and coalescing will take place.
 Setting ``max_nirgs`` triggers assessment of 2 conditions to initiate a `merge` (`coalescing` all incomplete trailing row groups to try making `complete` ones).
 Either one or the other has to be met to validate a `merge`.

   * ``max_nirgs`` is reached;
   * The total number of rows within the `incomplete` row groups summed with the number of rows in the new data equals or exceeds `max_row_group_size`.

+Beware that if this feature is used jointly with ``duplicates_on``, and if new data overlaps with existing data, only overlapping groups are merged together.
+'Full' coalescing (i.e. with all trailing incomplete row groups) is triggered only if on the abovementionned condition is met.

 .. code-block:: python